Double R Racing

-Double R Racing is a motor racing team, which last raced in the 2023 F4 British Championship.
-The team was formed in November 2004 as Räikkönen Robertson Racing by then McLaren Formula One driver and world champion with Ferrari, Kimi Räikkönen, and his race manager Steve Robertson, a former Formula Three driver.
+Double R Racing, formerly Räikkönen Robertson Racing, is a British motor racing team founded in 2004 by then McLaren Formula One driver and future World Champion with Ferrari, Kimi Räikkönen, and his race manager Steve Robertson, a former Formula Three driver.
+The team currently competes in Eurocup-3.
 It is based in Woking, site of the McLaren manufacturing facility, and it is managed by Anthony "Boyo" Hieatt.